What are you looking for?

 We suggest investing in a good pair of binoculars so that you don’t miss out on the action.

-5. Will I be able to enjoy an African safari if I don’t speak English?
+5. Will I be able to enjoy an African trip if I don’t speak English?

 English is the language spoken in all reserves, lodges and camps.
 Should you not be an English speaker, a foreign language guide can be arranged upon request.
 One of our safari consultants will be able to check this for you and make arrangements so that your safari is one to remember.